South Dakota State University is offering COVID-19 drive-thru testing by appointment for SDSU students. Testing started at 1 p.m. Wednesday.

 The SDSU One Health Diagnostic Laboratory, which was recently established within the Animal Disease Research and Diagnostic Laboratory, was certified by the federal Centers for Medicare and Medicaid Services to do SARS-CoV-2 testing.
 The SDSU One Health Diagnostic Laboratory is the result of a partnership between SDSU, Avera and Physicians Laboratory.
 The SDSU One Health Diagnostic Laboratory is a service of the ADRDL specifically for SARS-CoV-2 testing.
 COVID-19 is caused by the SARS-CoV-2 virus.

 The SDSU One Health Diagnostic Laboratory is a result of ADRDL’s recently constructed Biosafety Level 3 laboratory.
-The SDSU One Health Laboratory greatly expands SDSU’s testing capacity and will also provide confirmatory testing when point-of-care test return unexpected negative results.
+The SDSU One Health Laboratory greatly expands SDSU’s testing capacity and will also provide confirmatory testing when point-of-care tests return unexpected negative results.